-Reflexology is a type of massage that addresses the feet and hands and assumes that there are reflex points on the hands and feet that when worked on will change other areas of the body.
+Reflexology is NOT a type of massage.
+It is a type of hands on therapy that addresses the feet and hands and assumes that there are reflex points on the hands and feet that when worked on will change other areas of the body.
 It is different than just regular foot massage.
 There is also types of reflexology massage that are called ear reflexology, facial reflexology, maternity reflexology, craniosacral reflexology, body reflexology, deurmoneural reflexology, fertility reflexology, Praxis Vertebralis Neuro-foot Reflexology, Vertical Reflex Therapy according to the Reflexology Association of Canada.

 There are three arms of reflexology associations in the U.S.: